 Everyone found a well-curated platform to be important and were motivated to be apart of an active community to be able to connect with fellow artists and collectors.
 Although a curated platform is important, most participants with experience minting began listing NFTs through an open market because it provided quick and easy access.
 A few participants mentioned their frustrations with high platform fees and rising GAS prices when making a transaction on the Ethereum blockchain, while others didn’t mind it.
 I learned that the most common way to store and monitor your crypto is by connecting to a MetaMask wallet.

-After observing and analyzing the current NFT ecosystem and conducting interviews, I could determine that there were two main types of users involved.
+After analyzing the current NFT ecosystem and conducting interviews, I determined that there were two main types of users involved.
 I created user persona profiles: the artist and the collector; this was made to better understand their goals and fears.

 The research shows that a successful NFT platform should be open to both established and new artists, but with complete openness, certain issues arise – the fear of oversaturated and badly curated platforms could turn away potential investors.
 A problem with highly curated platforms is the lack of exposure and support for Black, Indigenous, POC and underrepresented artists.
 So how might I design a smooth, digital experience that is free and inclusive, yet tasteful?

-I began to brainstorm on ways to accurately categorize information and display artwork, I built a sitemap.
+I began to brainstorm on ways to accurately categorize information and display artwork.
 I wanted to create multiple opportunities for the Felt community to discover new artworks and artists, as well as ways to easily navigate through the site.

-With the information in place, I was able to build out two main user flows. — The first user flow shows how a user would place a bid on an NFT and the second flow shows how a user would mint an NFT directly onto Felt’s platform.
+With the information in place, I was able to build out two main user flows.
+User Flow A shows how a user would place a bid on an NFT and User Flow B shows how a user would mint an NFT directly onto Felt’s platform.
 In order for users to complete either tasks, they would need to connect to their digital wallet.
 Connecting to a digital wallet will also sign users onto the site, giving them abilities to save and like artworks, create user profiles, and view or edit account settings.
 All options will ultimately encourage new and existing users to discover new works and engage with Felt’s community, creating a space is very supportive and responsive.

 FELT's existing homepage works more like a blog or digital magazine, much of the content on the site are articles covering previous events or featured work.
 With this in mind, I made the decision to have the NFT feature live on a separate landing page that can be accessed through FELT's homepage navigation.
 The landing page would be curated to display the top NFT artworks and artists who have submitted their work to FELT.